Karthikeshwar1/Karthikeshwar1.github.io/blog/timeless/books_read.md

     I choose the book, if one or more of these are true:

-    1) It's a high quality book that helps me with my goal.
+    1) It's a high quality book that is aligned to my goal.

     2) It is recommended by people I follow (friends/famous people).

-    2) or it just caught my attention or something.
+    3) or it just caught my attention or something.

   </p>
 </details>